 3 Credits Status: Open Save this Course View Saved Courses

-An introduction to basic strategies in the writing of poetry and fiction, with readings by Joyce, Woolf, Baldwin, Munro, Garcia Marquez, Donne, Bishop, Yeats, Komunyakaa, Tretheway, and others.
+An introduction to basic strategies in the writing of poetry and fiction, with readings by Baldwin, Joyce, Lahiri, Garcia Marquez, Munro, Woolf, Donne, Bishop, Brooks, Komunyakaa, Tretheway, and others.
 Students will learn the elements of the short story and try their hand at a variety of forms: realist, fantastical, experimental.
 They’ll also study the basic poetic forms and meters, from the ballad to the sonnet, iambic pentameter to free verse.
 Students will compose short stories and poems and workshop them in class.
-This course is a prerequisite for most upper level courses.
-This course is part one of the year-long Introduction to Fiction and Poetry, and must be taken before AS.220.106.
+This course is a prerequisite for most upper-level courses.
+This course is part one of the year-long Introduction to Fiction and Poetry and must be taken before AS.220.106.

 This online course is primarily delivered asynchronously; however, your instructor may schedule live interactions as well.
 Please refer to your syllabus for these opportunities and for important course deadlines.